sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/articles/trunk/readme.md

 These articles mustn't be opinionated pieces, but they must display fact.

-This carousel is time sensitize, which means that fresh news entries are much more likely to be displayed here.
+This carousel is time sensitize, which means that recent news entries are much more likely to be displayed here.

 [tsfep-image id="2"]